dewdotninja/CMU16-745_jl2py/README.md

 # CMU16-745_jl2py

-Convert Julia notebooks from course CMU16-745 to Python.
+Convert Julia notebooks from course CMU16-745 (Spring 2024) to Python.

 #### Packages used.